 In this report, ARTICLE 19 assesses the situation for media freedom and the right to freedom of expression and information in Eritrea.
-The report demonstrates the stark gulf that exists in the country between formal legal protections for the right to freedom of expression and information at the international and regional level, and the realities for journalists on the ground - whose attempts to navigate repressive domestic laws and practices have ended them in prison or killed.
+The report demonstrates the lack of adequate legal protections for the right to freedom of expression at the domestic level, and explores the realities for journalists whose attempts to navigate repressive laws and practices have ended them in prison or killed.

-No private media has existed in Eritrea since the last eight private newspapers were forced to close in 2011, when at least eighteen journalists and eleven former government officials were detained incommunicado without charge or trial.
+No private media has existed in Eritrea since the last eight private newspapers were forced to close in 2001, when at least eighteen journalists and eleven former government officials were detained incommunicado without charge or trial.
 Of these detainees, eight are confirmed as having died in custody.
 Other reports include those of radio and television stations being forced closed and their broadcasters and journalists imprisoned, the whereabouts of many still unknown.
 The few remaining 'media' are state owned and far from independent, essentially serving as a mouthpiece for the Ministry of Information.
-Alternative sources of information are limited given the lack of internet penetration in the country.
-Opportunities for the reestablishment of an independent media in the country are therefore largely non-existent, and continued impunity for human rights violations against journalists provide little hope of this situation changing.
+Alternative sources of information are limited given the extremely low levels of internet penetration in the country.
+Opportunities for the re-establishment of an independent media in the country are therefore largely non-existent, and continued impunity for human rights violations against journalists provide little hope of this situation changing.

 Eritrea's legal framework sustains impunity for these human rights violations.
-Domestic legislation has essentially engineered an environment where Afewerki's regime is insulated from criticism and has the discretionary means to crush any hint of dissent, often through reliance on the perpetual state of emergency in the country.
+Domestic legislation has essentially engineered an environment where Afewerki's regime is insulated from criticism and has the discretionary means to crush any hint of dissent, often by relying on the perpetual state of emergency in the country.
 The failure of Afewerki's regime to implement the 1995 constitution flies in the face of binding commitments made at the international and regional level to the right to freedom of expression and information.
-The Press Proclamation, the Transitional Penal Code for Eritrea, and the Proclamation to Determine the Administration of Non-governmental Organizations grant the authorities numerous and alternate mechanisms to punish dissent with extensive custodial sentences and fines.
+The Press Proclamation, the Transitional Penal Code for Eritrea, and the Proclamation to Determine the Administration of Non-governmental Organizations grant the authorities numerous mechanisms to punish dissent with extensive custodial sentences and fines.

 In September 2012 the UN Human Rights Council appointed Beedwantee Keetharuth as Special Rapporteur on the situation of human rights in Eritrea.
-The Special Rapporteur will independently review the situation of human rights in Eritrea, as well as take on the investigation of a number of individual complaints against the Eritrean government.
+The Special Rapporteur is mandated to independently review the situation of human rights in Eritrea, as well as take on the investigation of a number of individual complaints against the Eritrean government.
+Almost one year after the mandate was created, this report makes the continuing case for the need for unequivocal support for the mandate until drastic improvements are seen to the freedom of expression on the ground in Eritrea.

-This report makes a series of recommendations to Eritrea to release journalists and other opposition activists and to reform its domestic legal framework to implement the commitments it has made at the international level to promote and respect the right to freedom of expression and information.
+This report makes a series of recommendations to Eritrea to release journalists and other opposition activists; reform its domestic legal framework to implement the commitments it has made at the international level to promote and respect the right to freedom of expression and information, and to unconditionally invite the Special Rapporteur to officially visit the country and to provide unhindered support to such a country visit.